ReconfigureIO/reco-sdaccel/README.md

 ### reco-sdaccel

-Command line tools for scripting eTeak & Vivado to build & simulate Go code.
+Command line tools using eTeak & Vivado to build & simulate Go code.

 ### workflows

-Scripts for end user workflows to be deployed to the Jarvice platform.
+Scripts for processing end user workflows before deployment.

 ### jarvice

-Command line tools for working with & deploying workflows on the Jarvice platform.
+Command line tools for deploying and managing workflows on the Jarvice platform.